Most of the time, checking out your website’s performance in Google Analytics is a snap.

 Need To Filter Subdomain In Google Analytics 4?

-Check out this video for an explanation of how to create filters for Google Analytics 4:
+Check out this video for an explanation of how to create filters for Google Analytics 4.
+For a written explanation, scroll down the page.

 Why Would I Use Subdomains At All?